 Healthy Steak Marinades (Gluten Free) – these healthy steak marinade recipes are simple to prepare and full of great flavor!
 Perfect for grilling, meal prep, and freezer friendly too!

 Grilling season is almost here!
 During the summer months in Michigan, we use the grill nearly every day so I’m always creating new ideas for fun new grilling recipes.
-With my Healthy Chicken Marinade Recipes a staple in our rotation, I wanted to create a menu of delicious options for the steak lovers too.
+With my Healthy Chicken Marinade Recipes and Pork Marinades a staple in our rotation, I wanted to create a menu of delicious options for the steak lovers too.
 These Healthy Steak Marinades are full of great flavor and super simple to make!

 How to Make Steak Marinade

 A good marinade should include three basic components – oil, acid, and seasoning (flavor).
 That’s it!
 You can skip the bottle store bought marinades and easily make your own with just a few ingredients at home, keeping it clean and free of inflammatory oils and sugars.

 A good rule of thumb when marinating steak is to use about 1/2 cup of marinade to 1 lb steak.
 To make the marinades, simply place all the ingredients in a bowl and whisk well.
 Or, add everything to a small mason jar, seal, and shake vigorously to combine.
 Place the steak in a plastic bag or glass dish and pour the marinade over it.
 Refrigerate for at least 30 minutes.

 The options are endless when it comes to delicious flavor combinations of marinades, but these are a few of my favorites.
 Feel free to try them with other meats like pork, shrimp, and chicken too!